jump-dev/JuMP.jl/docs/src/solutions.md

 MOI.TerminationStatus
 ```

-TODO
-Do we add an exautive table here?
-We can check the validity of the statuses with doctests
-but how do we make sure the list is complete?

-Or we put docstrings here?

 ## Primal and Dual Statuses

 We can obtain these statuses by callin the following functions on our model `model`:
 ```julia
 JuMP.primal_status(model)
 JuMP.dual_status(model)
 ```

 Both will return an instance of the `MOI.ResultStatusCode` `enum`.
 All the possible outcome can be seen by calling help:
 ```julia
 ?MOI.ResultStatusCode
 ```